HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 What this is saying is that the very shape of a Vector declaration on the value of `len` (its length).
 A Vector with length `0` has only one constructor:
 `vnil`.
-A Vector with length `succ(n)` has also only one constructor: `vcons`, with a `head` and a `tail` field.
+A Vector with length `succ(n)` has also only one constructor: `vcons`, with a `head` and a `tail`.
 Tesla argues this is an easier way to implement indexed datatypes, since it doesn't require dealing with indices.
-For Kind, that isn't relevant, as we already have inductive datatypes from `Self` ( which, I argue, is even easier to implement).
+For Kind, that isn't relevant, as we already have inductive datatypes from `Self` (which, I argue, is even easier to implement).

 But this encoding has another benefit: pattern-matching only demands the required cases.
 If you pattern-match a vector with `len > 0`, you don't need to